orangemug/isorouter/README.md

 ## Event handling

-IsoRouter can add delegate handlers into the window object of the browser.
+Isorouter can add delegate handlers into the window object of the browser.
 These are designed to make it easy to handle a tags and form submissions.

 This is done by adding the options `var router = isoRouter({inject: true})` when creating the router instance.